rpm-software-management/dnf5/doc/about.rst

 Authors
 =======

-Libdnf has been developed mainly by the Red Hat's Software Management team.
+DNF5 has been developed mainly by the Red Hat's Software Management team.
 Many features, bug fixes and bug reports came also from the community, see AUTHORS.md and git history for the complete list.